search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 There are quite a few advantages to forming an LLC, but it’s not all rainbows and sunshine.
-Depending on your situation, creating an LLC could be an exceedingly smart move, or it could be a poor choice.
-But how do you know if the pros outweigh the cons?
+Depending on an entrepreneur’s situation, creating an LLC could be an exceedingly smart move, or it could be a poor choice.
+But how can someone know if the pros outweigh the cons?

 Entrepreneurs love the LLC as a business structure because it fills in the middle ground between the more casual approach of a sole proprietorship or general partnership and the formalities of a corporation.

 So what are the defining characteristics of an LLC that make this business type a better (or worse!) option than those other entities?
-Let’s find out!
+It’s time to find out!

 Recommended: Becoming An LLC: A Smart Choice For The Self-Employed